 We had been joined by Maori brother and sister Rowan and Gwen paddling the river on their own.
 Gwen was steering from the stern and several times she stood up to try to pick up the best line as we approached.
 They were just in front of us and her apparent anxiety was in danger of becoming contagious.
 We watched Jamie and Helen go safely through in the leading canoe but then Tom and Peter in a following boat tipped out again.
 One or two more went through then it was Gwen and Rowan’s turn.
 We could see a lot of white water ahead and the canoes were fair galloping along as each one descended the rapid.
 Gwen’s anxiety was not misplaced as they too turned over and finished the descent clinging to the side of the upturned boat.
 Then it was us.
 I wasn’t able to keep us completely clear of the rough stuff and we got swamped but managed to stay upright- more or less.
 We landed on the bank and spent a considerable amount of time bailing!
 Everybody cleared the second big rapid safely and after a few more smaller ones we were unexpectedly at the finish at Pipiriki.
 Elation at finishing safely was mixed with some disappointment that the journey was over.
 And what a magical journey it had been, five days paddling our self-contained canoes, camping, exploring, swimming and bonding with good companions.
 It is etched in the memory and we will look it up from time to time I’m sure.

-Some photos of the trip
+Some photos and a Video of the trip